Oct 12,2022

 Instructions:

-1. Mix baking soda, citric acid, salt, and cornstarch in a bowl.2.
-Add 10g of essential oil (or substitute with other base oils) and a small amount of milk and your favorite shower gel.
+2. Add 10g of essential oil (or substitute with other base oils) a small amount of milk and your favorite shower gel.
 Stir until the mixture has a sandy consistency that can be easily molded.

 3. Divide the mixture into two portions.
 Add a few drops of food coloring to one portion to achieve the desired color.